Nuki Bridge Firmware Arduino Framework

 Unpairing your Nuki Lock

-You can unpair your device using either the Nuki Unpair Device button in Home Assistant or the physical FLASH or PRG button on the Doorman PCB.
+You can unpair your device using either the Nuki Unpair Device

 Physical Button

-If your lock is already paired with Doorman, press the FLASH or PRG button on the Doorman PCB for 5 seconds until the RGB status LED starts flashing purple.
+button on the Doorman PCB for 5 seconds until the RGB status LED starts flashing purple.
 Your Nuki Lock will then be unpaired.
 Note that the pairing mode will time out after 30 seconds.

 Examples

-Create a simple TCS Command Binary Sensor
+Create a simple TC Command Binary Sensor

 # Doorman S3 Firmware